NikolayKolov/notes-app/server/README.md

 4. Open the backend folder with Visual Studio code, and open a terminal and execute command 'npm install'.
 5. Run the command 'npx prisma migrate dev' to push changes from Prisma to the database from step 1.
 6. Open the NPM Scripts menu on the bottom left part and run the script 'dev', or type 'npm run dev'.

+## Project set-up with Docker
+1. Set up a Postgres database in either localhost or remote server.
+2. Set up the appropriate env variables in the env files - see .env.sample and especially .env.sample.docker, since it is used for docker environment variables in the compose.yaml files.
+3. Open main project folder.
+4. Run command "docker compose up -d".
+4.1.
+If using the app with a proxy server container, use the appropriate file - "docker compose --file compose-proxy.yaml up -d".
+5. Open "localhost" in your browser to view app.